cs3110/textbook/BUILDING.md

 - Make sure you've already done the above Conda environment install and have that environment active.
 - Run `jupyter kernelspec install --user --name ocaml-jupyter "$(opam var share)/jupyter"`
-- If your `~/.ocamlinit` has `#use "topfind";;` consider surrounding that with
+- If your `~/.ocamlinit` contains `#use "topfind";;`, then considering surrounding it with these assignment statements:
   ```
   Sys.interactive := false;;
   #use "topfind";;
   Sys.interactive := true;;
   ```
-  That will reduce the amount of output you see when building the textbook.
+  The assignment statements will reduce the amount of output you see when building the textbook.
+But if your `~/.ocamlinit` does not already `#use "topfind"`, there's no need to add it or the statements.

 # How to Build the Textbook